trevinlake/WildcatRacing/docs/ros_code.rst

   :width: 800
   :alt: Alternative text

+The above image is a graph of all ROS Nodes used within our vehicle and how they relate to each other.
+This RQT Graph should be referenced as the code below is examined.

 ROS Node Data Characterization Example - Lidar to Steering Subscriber/Publisher Node
 ________________________
 .. code-block:: python